robertdpowell/tweetsinwelsh/_posts/2018-01-15-Devops-etc-is-born.md

 ---
 layout: post
-title: DevOps etc is born
+title: DevOps etc is born!
 summary: I've been threatening to create a blog for a while now and during a quiet moment  over the Christmas period, finally got round to getting things up and running.
 I've just started a new role as Devops Adoption Manager and my blog will be focussed on all things technology and software delivery.
 In this first post, I want to outline my reasons for creating this blog.
 ---